 - Prescription medications for migraine relief work to narrow blood vessels and control chemicals that may lead to migraines.
 The family of medications called triptans includes Imitrex, Zomig, Relpax, and Axert.

-If you suffer from migraines and have not explored underlying allergies or sinusitis, consider scheduling a consultation with one of our physicians.
-Contact Oakdale ENT today.
+If you suffer from migraines and haven’t explored underlying allergies or sinusitis, schedule an appointment with one of our physicians.